software-assignments-spring2021/spring-2019-music-through-blockchain/README.md

 To Install:
 - clone the repository
-- make sure you have a package manager, either yarn or npm, installed and run the following:
+- make sure you have both package managers, yarn and npm, installed and run the following:

 ```
 // for yarn: